raphael-group/snv-processing/README.md

 The same as HotNet2, named {prefix}_comet.tsv.

 #### MAGI
 A eight column, tab separated file with a header.
-Each row (in order) consists of a gene, a sample, the transcript ID, the transcript length, the locus of the mutation, the mutation type, the original amino acide, and the new amino acid.
+Each row (in order) consists of a gene, a sample, the transcript ID, the transcript length, the locus of the mutation, the mutation type, the original amino acid, and the new amino acid.

 Usage